Kun-Yu Lin

 paper / arXiv / github

-A diversity-aware video network to address the bias to domain-specific information in video domain generalization.
+A diversity-aware video network to address domain-specific bias in video domain generalization.

 Event-Guided Procedure Planning from Instructional Videos with Text Supervision